JeffersonLab/xrootd-scitokens/README.md

 Once the container is running, proceed to the next sections for things to test.

 ## How to get a token
+It's important to note the issuer and role will be different depending on which project you are associated with.
+While the below snippets are examples, you'll need to know those specifics for the commands to work correctly.
 ```
 # Usage: htgettoken -a <vault fqdn> -i <issuer> -r <role>